 Other examples where national facilities enable science include the study of materials under high pressures, which may yield insight on phase transitions important for understanding geologic processes or changes in physical properties such as conduction.
-High energy X-rays or time-of-flight neutrons are further required to investigate changes in local structure and/or pressure-induced amorphization that is often observed at high pressure.
-Time- and temperatureresolved diffraction experiments in high-intensity beam lines with fast detectors allow unprecedented opportunities to study the mechanism(s) of nucleation and crystal growth (Figure 7.1). А sample reactive-gas environment containment apparatus can be used to study the structure/activity correlations of catalysts or sorbate materials under actual operating conditions.
-While basic studies can be readily performed under ambient conditions in a home laboratory, high intensity radiation (X-rays or neutrons) is required to penetrate extremeenvironment sample containers, such as a diamond anvil cell.
+High-energy X-rays or time-of-flight neutrons are further required to investigate changes in local structure and/or pressure-induced amorphization that is often observed at high pressure.
+Time- and temperature-resolved diffraction experiments in high-intensity beam lines with fast detectors allow unprecedented opportunities to study the mechanism(s) of nucleation and crystal growth (Fig. 7.1).
+A reactive-gas sample environment containment apparatus can be used to study the structure-activity correlations of catalysts or sorbate materials under actual operating conditions.
+While basic studies can be readily performed under ambient conditions in a home laboratory, high-intensity radiation (X-rays or neutrons) is required to penetrate extreme-environment sample containers, such as a diamond anvil cell.
 These are but a few examples of cutting-edge science that is possible only with the instrumentation available at national facilities.